-Though the Center is closed due to the pandemic, you can still visit its adjoining park grounds.
 While you're there, see the Anne Frank tree planted on the Center's ground.
 The tree has grown from a seed taken from the exact chestnut tree that Anne Frank mentioned in her diary as growing outside her window.
 Little Rock holds the unique distinction of being the only city in the world to be gifted two such trees from the Anne Frank Foundation.

 Mosaic Templars Cultural Center